Faltenreich/faltenreich.github.io/_drafts/2024-04-18-compose-multiplatform-shared-resources.md

 tags: kmp multiplatform compose
 ---

-> This blogpost continues [Migrating to Kotlin Multiplatform](/_posts/2023-01-18-migrating-to-kotlin-multiplatform-mobile.md) and its part about [resources](/_posts/2023-01-18-migrating-to-kotlin-multiplatform-mobile.md#resources)
+> This blogpost continues [Migrating to Kotlin Multiplatform](/2023/01/18/migrating-to-kotlin-multiplatform-mobile.html) and its part about [resources](/2023/01/18/migrating-to-kotlin-multiplatform-mobile.html#resources)

-Kotlin Multiplatform, together with Compose Multiplatform, is a serious competition for multiplatform frameworks like Flutter or React Native.
-Besides business logic and user interfaces, one missing piece of the puzzle are multiplatform resources.
+Kotlin Multiplatform, together with Compose Multiplatform, is becoming a serious competition for multiplatform frameworks like Flutter or React Native.
+Besides business logic and user interfaces, there is another major aspect for a multiplatform experience with a single source of truth: shared resources.

 ---